-She’d lost a huge profit in the spill and the subsequent giveaway, but almost everyone in the building knew The Cauldron existed now.
+She’d lost a huge profit in the spill and the subsequent giveaway, but the entire staff of the hospital knew The Cauldron existed now.
 Her boss was pleased.
 Mina waved to the murmured thanks from almost everyone she passed as she left the building.

 “Hey, Butterfly.
 Wait up.”
 The x-ray tech jogged through the doors, stopping on the edge of the sidewalk.

 “You sure?”
 Mina spun a finger in the air.
-“I’ve been making tornados all day long.”
+“I’ve been making tornadoes all day long.”

 The dark bangs fell forward, tangling in the long lashes as Robby looked at the ground.
 “Nothing happens to me.
 I see all these patients day in and day out—arms broken by lacrosse sticks, concussions by the ambulance load, stomachs with pennies, wedding rings, forks.
 You don’t even want to know what people will shove up their ass.”
 She grimaced, and looked over the parking lot.
 “But I’ve never even broken my toe.
 I’ve jumped out of airplanes and skied every trail on Killington, Stowe and Sugarbush, and never hit my head once.
 Or sprained a wrist.
 The only time I’ve come close to a car wreck was this morning.
 Today was my first fire alarm.”